iris-hep/iris-hep.github.io/_posts/2021-09-15-Henry-Schreiner-rse.md

 author:  Eoin O'Carroll
 image: /assets/images/posts/2021-09-15-Henry-Schreiner-rse-posters.png
 image-caption: >
-  Caption: Henry Schreiner attends the IRIS-HEP Poster Session in February 2020.
+  Henry Schreiner attends the IRIS-HEP Poster Session in February 2020.
 Schreiner is one of three IRIS-HEP team members working on developing histogramming technology for Python, a widely used programming language.
 Photo Credit: Jim Pivarski, Princeton University
-postbanner: /assets/images/posts/2021-09-15-Henry-Schreiner-rse-posters-banner.png
 summary: >
     Highlights the work of Henry Schreiner, a computational physicist and research software engineer with IRIS-HEP.
 ---